Complete Guide For Solar Power Newfoundland and Labrador 2019

 = 10,540Watts x $4/Watt

 Please note that the exact price of the system depends on several factors including the system size, the quality of equipment used, and the complexity of the job.
 Even the range in the chart above is just for the average – installation prices can easily go as high as $4.50/Watt for premium equipment installed by the highest quality installers.

 Savings On: Energy Efficiency Upgrades

-Newfoundland and Labrador does not currently have an solar rebate programs, however it does have a decent energy efficiency program through Newfoundland Power and NL Hydro.
-This section briefly covers the energy incentives available to homeowners, a more in-depth explanation of each can be found on the Newfoundland and Labrador Incentives Page.
+Newfoundland and Labrador does not currently have any solar rebate programs, however it does have a decent energy efficiency program through Newfoundland Power and NL Hydro.
+This section briefly covers the energy incentives available to homeowners.
+A more in-depth explanation of each can be found on the Newfoundland and Labrador Incentives Page.

 Solar Rebates & Tax Credits